alperenozcelik/Audio-Calptioning/README.md

 [1] https://zenodo.org/record/3490684#.Yay7ldBByUk

-You can see the results and discussion of this project in the Audio_Calptioning_report.pdf.
+You can see the results and discussion of this project in the https://github.com/alperenozcelik/Audio-Calptioning/blob/main/Audio_Calptioning_report.pdf

 Also, there is a series of development blog posts.
 You may find them here: Abdullah Palaz – Medium.